 - If you can't find ripe red tomatoes, use a red bell pepper instead.

-- Finely diced carrots would be an easy swap for orange bell peppers.
+- You can substitute shredded carrots for orange bell peppers.